juliangruber/nsjail/index.md

  --cgroup_net_cls_parent VALUE
 	Which pre-existing net_cls cgroup to use as a parent (default: 'NSJAIL') --cgroup_cpu_ms_per_sec VALUE
-	Number of us that the process group can use per second (default: '0' - disabled) --cgroup_cpu_mount VALUE
+	Number of milliseconds of CPU time per second that the process group can use (default: '0' - no limit) --cgroup_cpu_mount VALUE
 	Location of cpu cgroup FS (default: '/sys/fs/cgroup/net_cls') --cgroup_cpu_parent VALUE
-	Which pre-existing cpu cgroup to use as a parent (default: 'NSJAIL') --iface_no_lo
+	Which pre-existing cpu cgroup to use as a parent (default: 'NSJAIL') --cgroupv2_mount VALUE
+	Location of cgroupv2 directory (default: '/sys/fs/cgroup')
+ --use_cgroupv2
+	Use cgroup v2
+ --iface_no_lo
 	Don't bring the 'lo' interface up
  --iface_own VALUE
 	Move this existing network interface into the new NET namespace.
 Can be specified multiple times